JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/reformatting-code/reformatting-with-alt-enter/index.md

 ---

-## Adjust Code Style Settings with Intention Actions
+## Reformat with Intention Actions

 Intention Actions is one of those shortcuts in IntelliJ IDEA that works in a number of places, even if IntelliJ IDEA has not specifically highlighted the code.